PREMIER CARE CHIROPRACTIC SERVICES

 In a Consumer Reports survey of over 45,000 people, chiropractic outperformed all other back pain treatments, including prescription medication, deep-tissue massage, yoga, pilates, and over-the-counter medication therapies.

 Chiropractors are the highest rated healthcare practitioner for low-back pain treatments above physical therapists (PTs), specialist physician/MD (i.e., neurosurgeons, neurologists, orthopaedic surgeons), and primary care physician/MD (i.e., family or internal medicine).

-Acupuncture is the insertion of thin needles into muscles and connective tissue.
+Acupuncture involves the insertion of thin needles into muscles and connective tissue.
 The goal of acupuncture is to reduce muscle tension and to trigger endorphin release to decrease pain intensity.

 Acupuncture is an extremely safe and effective therapy and is excellent at helping the body heal from injury.
 The fact that acupuncture is such a gentle treatment makes it a great option for acute injuries, particularly strains of muscles related to whiplash.

 Electrical Muscle Stimulation

 Rehabilitative Stretches and Exercises